Eye Highlights In Animation

 Eye Highlights in 2D

 Based on the real world, artists started adding stylized highlights into their drawings and 2d animations.
-They were so effective people even started adding them when there was nothing in the environment to justify them.
+They were so effective people started adding them even when there was nothing in the environment to justify them.

 Attack On Titan eye highlights